RequirementEngineering/ch-re-alejandroroque/SRS.md

 |**Use cases related to system database**|Login to the system database| Login into of the system during the time of working |
 ||records about movies| save the movies that are coming out and save the registers that are coming back |
 ||take dates about the movies| take all the datos of the movies, name, cost, categories,available, quantity and registes |

+this section outlines the case use for the actor, the customer is the main actor in this stage,the actor needs select a movie which he can get between 1 to 5 movies by day, in this managements system, the customer will have the available election of the different categories that there are of movies

 ## 2.3 User characteristics
 In this part they are taking different types of actors which the customers and will take